-OFFICIAL STATEMENT DATED MAY 19, 2016
+OFFICIAL STATEMENT DATED AUGUST 7, 2018

-NEW ISSUE-BOOK-ENTRY-ONLY
+NEW ISSUE-BOOK-ENTRY ONLY

-RATINGS: MAC Insured S&P "AA" (Stable Outlook); Underlying Moody's "Baa1" See "MUNICIPAL BOND RATINGS" and "BOND INSURANCE."
+RATINGS: AGM Insured: S&P "AA" (Stable Outlook); Moody's "A2" (Stable Outlook); Underlying Moody's "Baa3" See "MUNICIPAL BOND RATINGS" AND "BOND INSURANCE."

-Delivery of the Bonds is subject to the opinion of Bond Counsel to the effect that interest on the Bonds will be excludable from gross income for federal income tax purposes under statutes, regulations, published rulings and court decisions existing on the date thereof, subject to the matters described under "TAX MATTERS" herein, including the alternative minimum tax on corporations.
+Delivery of the Bonds is subject to the opinion of Bond Counsel to the effect that interest on the Bonds will be excludable from gross income for federal income tax purposes under statutes, regulations, published rulings and court decisions existing on the date thereof, subject to the matters described under "TAX MATTERS" herein.